-COMES NOW, the Staff of the State Corporation Commission of the State of Kansas ("Staff" and "Commission," respectively), and files its Report and Recommendation (R&R) dated January 20, 2017, attached hereto and made a part hereof by reference.
-Staff recommends the Commission approve the Application by Westar Energy, Inc. and Kansas Gas and Electric Company (collectively, Westar) for its Annual Energy Cost Adjustment (ACA) and authorize the use of its ACA factor of \$0.0597 per kWh.
+COMES NOW, the Staff of the State Corporation Commission of the State of Kansas ("Staff" and "Commission," respectively), and files its Report and Recommendation (R&R) dated October 23, 2017, attached hereto and made a part hereof by reference.
+Staff recommends the Commission approve the Application by Westar Energy, Inc. and Kansas Gas and Electric Company (Westar) for their Annual Energy Cost Adjustment (ACA) and authorize an increase of \$32,016,151, which results in an ACA factor of 0.1554 cents per kWh.